Nuovalo/website/_pages/moderntontines.md

 feature_row_benefits:
  - image_path: /assets/images/nuovalo-modern-tontines-indivuduals.png
    title: "Longevity Protection"
-   excerpt: "> Modern Tontines solve the retirement challenge by pooling longevity risk.
+   excerpt: "> The principle of Modern Tontine Finance solves the retirement challenge by pooling longevity risk.

-              By design, Modern Tontines allow flexible contributions, personalized benefit options — lifetime or term-specific, immediate or deferred — optional joint-ownership, and the possibility of a bequest.
+              By design, modern longevity risk pooling allows flexible contributions, personalized benefit options (for example, lifetime or term-specific, immediate or deferred), optional joint-ownership, and the possibility of a bequest.
               <br><br>
               It is suitable for both pre-retirement saving (accumulation) and post-retirement income (decumulation).
             "